bobsanjo/PRIV/ara_a2w_implementation_guide.md

 - - In some cases, the advertiser may be using multiple measurement providers (e.g., a third-party measurement tool or an analytics tool) via 302 redirect chains.
 In some cases, the Attribution Reporting API will follow the redirect path specified in the Attribution-Reporting-Redirect header in the background and at the same time the 302 redirect path executes in the foreground for existing navigation requests.
 These requests will go to the same URL and could result in the third-party measurement provider double counting registrations.
 In such cases, ad techs can modify redirection behavior to send the Attribution Reporting API registration to an alternative yet deterministic URL.
         - To enable this behavior, ad techs need to include a new HTTP header when responding to a registration request:
             - The header is Attribution-Reporting-Redirect-Config.
-            - The headerís value should be redirect-302-to-well-known.
+            - The header‚Äôs value should be redirect-302-to-well-known.

 ```
 "**Attribution-Reporting-Redirect-Config**": "redirect-302-to-well-known"
 ```

-**Note:** All subsequent redirects following this header will have .well-known appended to the beginning of the redirect URIís path.
+**Note:** All subsequent redirects following this header will have .well-known appended to the beginning of the redirect URI‚Äôs path.

 - - The rest of the source registration process is the same as a standard app-to-app [source registration](https://developer.android.com/design-for-safety/privacy-sandbox/guides/attribution#register-attribution).
     - Note: If you or the publishing app are using webview to show a native ad in an Android app, refer to the section on [webview](#3j2qqm3).

-1. The ad tech registers the trigger on the advertiserís website by asking Chrome to delegate the registration to the Android attribution reporting API:
+1. The ad tech registers the trigger on the advertiser‚Äôs website by asking Chrome to delegate the registration to the Android attribution reporting API:
     - Once a user converts on a web site, the ad tech will make a request to register the trigger with Chrome.
         - For an app to web use case, the attribution source parameter must be specified directly, either by using the attributionsrc tag or via javascript registration.
         - Below is an example of using the attributionsrc tag to specify the source parameter: